kotcity/kotcity/README.md

 You can contribute buildings (see assets directory), ideas for the game, help with art and so on by creating issues or fork the repo and start to make pull requests.

-By submitting the work to the repository, you're agree that your work should be compatible with Apache License 2.0 and assets license (undecided for now).

 ## Current Status

 * GPU accelerated graphics.